Eastmanmd/VAE_DNA/README.md

-The goal of this project is to uitlize some common deep learning architecture of DNA sequences.
-The DNA sequence was obtained through NGS technology and is representative of microbial communities present at a specific site at Nachusa prairie grasslands located in Illinois, USA.
+The goal of this project is to uitlize some common deep learning architecture to encode DNA sequences.
+The DNA sequence was obtained through NGS technology and is representative of microbial communities present at a specific site at Nachusa prairie grasslands, Illinois, USA.